School of Art & Design

 Accepting applications for Fall and Summer terms.

 You should apply direct to the AAS College.
 We accept applications throughout the year, but advise you to apply early.
-We would like to receive application forms before 30th of August.
+We would like to receive application forms before 30th of June.

 All candidates are required to submit the following documents: